Progress Measurement for Canada’s Sustainable Development Goals

 The progress measure consists of a measure of observed growth compared to an evaluation of the proximity to achieving the target under current conditions.
 In situations where no quantitative target is provided, the time series is evaluated on the apparent trend of the data.

-Keeping in mind the limited number of data points in each time series and a desire to keep the methodology simple and transparent, the optimal methodology for measuring progress closely mirrors the progress methodology used by Eurostat1.
+Keeping in mind the limited number of data points in each time series and a desire to keep the methodology simple and transparent, the optimal methodology for measuring progress was inspired by the progress methodology used by Eurostat.1

 Progress is measured using the growth over the observed period and is calculated by a compound annual growth rate,